Four weeks of sun-kissed skin, dazzling blue waters, intrepid adventures and friendly locals.

 The options are endless for

 Getting There: Fly into Cebu City airport, here you will get your first real taste of a Pilipino city.
 It’s busy and chaotic.
-If you came to escape the hustle and bustle, hop on a bus from the South Station (not in the airport terminal); and for 150PHP you can find yourself in Moalboal.
-If you’re tired and not feeling that thrilled about a 5 hour, no air-con bus ride – get a Grab taxi and split it between 4 people.
-Significantly more at 700PHP, but hey we like our air-con and we got there in 3 hours.
+If you came to escape the hustle and bustle, hop on a bus from the South Station (not in the airport terminal); for 150PHP you can find yourself in Moalboal.
+If you’re tired and not feeling that stoked about a 5 hour, no air-con bus ride – get a Grab taxi and split it between 4 people.
+Significantly more at 700PHP, but hey, we like our air-con and we got there in 3 hours.

 Day one: I can’t recommend Savedra Villas enough.
 Right on the water’s edge and in the middle of town.
 For NZ$43 you can have your own double private room with a balcony.
 So check yourself in, grab a San Miguel from the mini bar and enjoy the view.